upbound/docs/content/all-spaces/spaces/backup-and-restore.md

   ttl: 604800 # Backup is garbage collected after 7 days
 ```

-### Garbage collect the backups when the schedule is deleted
+### Garbage collect backups when the schedule gets deleted

-Set the `spec.useOwnerReferencesInBackup` to define whether or not to garbage collect associated backups when a shared schedule is deleted.
-If set to true, backups will be garbage collected when the schedule is deleted.
+Set the `spec.useOwnerReferencesInBackup` to garbage collect associated backups when a shared schedule gets deleted.
+If set to true, backups are garbage collected when the schedule gets deleted.

 ### Control plane selection

 To configure which managed control planes in a group you want to create a backup schedule for, use the `spec.controlPlaneSelector` field.
 You can either use `labelSelectors` or the `names` of a control plane directly.
-A control plane is matched if any of the label selectors match.
+A control plane matches if any of the label selectors match.

 This example matches all control planes in the group that have `environment: production` as a label: